 - Present yourself at security and explain what happened (and show them any other documents with your name on them if available)

 - You may undergo a more rigorous security screening

-That’s it, except for – be polite.
-The TSA screener didn’t lose your license, you know.
+That’s it, except – be polite.
+The TSA screener didn’t lose your license, you did.

 2. Don’t Lose Your Passport